 November 2001 celebrated the launch of the Band's first Compact Disc recording 'Land of Song'.

 2008 saw the 125 anniversary of the formation of Canton Band, and there were several special events held to help celebrate this trully tremendeous occasion to give the 'Glory to God'.
 New Years Day 2009 saw the band take part in the Tournament of the Rose Parade, in Pasadena, Los Angeles USA, Joining with bandsmen and women from across the United States to represent the Salvation Army.

-The Songsters are an integral part of worship in the Corps at Canton and surrounding areas, communicating the gospel message in song, mime and dance at local churches and retirement homes, Divisional events and leading weekends at other Corps.
+The Songsters are an integral part of worship in the Corps at Canton and surrounding areas, communicating the gospel message in song at local churches and retirement homes, Divisional events and leading weekends at other Corps.

-The songs used are from all styles, sources and ages from George Marshal and Eric Ball to Yvonne Field, Len Ballantine, Richard Phillips, Darren Bartlett and comtemporay American composers such as Tom Fettke.
+The songs used are from all styles, sources and ages from George Marshal and Eric Ball to Yvonne Field, Len Ballantine, Richard Phillips, Darren Bartlett and contemporary American composers such as Tom Fettke.

 AND SUBJECT TO STAFF AVAILIBILTY

 Thursday 10am - 4pm

 The Salvation Army works with some of the most vulnerable people in society.
 As we face the worst public health crisis in our lifetime, people on the margins need us now more than ever.